Lexicom7/Dolphin/README.md

 names(Variables_Good)
 ```

-# 5 Apply the Maxent model.
+# 5 Apply the Maxent model

-An last we run a **Maxent *model**, evaluating its performance, and visualizing the results using the refined environmental variables and presence points data.
+An last we run a **Maxent _model_*, evaluating its performance, and visualizing the results using the refined environmental variables and presence points data.
 MaxEnt (short for “Maximum Entropy”; _Phillips et al., 2006_) is the most widely used SDM algorithm. _Elith et al. (2010)_ provide an explanation of the algorithm (and software) geared towards ecologists.
 MaxEnt is available as a stand-alone Java program.
 Dismo has a function ‘maxent’ that communicates with this program.

 In this part we start with a custom function to extract environmental variables values within a buffer around each presence point.
 It returns the mean and standard deviation of the values within the buffer.Then the main Maxent model is created using the **maxent()** function with the refined environmental variables and training presence and background points.
 The custom my_extractor function is passed as an argument for extracting variables.The Model results visualization through  plot(maxent_model) function creates a variable contribution plot, while response(maxent_model) generates a response plot.The **evaluate()** function assesses the model performance using the testing presence and background points.
 The results are stored in evaluate_Max.